brandenle639/Nmap-Docker/ReadMe.md

 Namp in a Docker image

 # To Build
-docker build -it nmap:{Version You Want} {Path of the Docker File} --no-cache
+docker build -t nmap:{Version You Want} {Path of the Docker File} --no-cache

 # To Run
 docker run -it --rm --network host nmap:{Version You Want} bash